meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 3. The gas price
 4. The gas limit
 5. The receiver's address (wallet ID).
-6. The amount of ether you wish to send with the transaction
+6. The amount of WEI you wish to send with the transaction (1WEI = 10^18 Ether)
 7. The encoded function

 After making a valid transaction we send it to the chain to be mined.